Swader/nofw/docs/FRONTEND.md

 filters[] = JsMinFilter
 ```

-This same sample configuration can be seen in `assets/assets-foundation.ini.example`.
+This same sample configuration can also be seen in `assets/assets-semantic.ini.example`.

 Here's what it means, in order: